brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

-## net_processing: the version handshake
+## net_processing: the "version" handshake

 Before having any kind of communication between two peers, it's necessary both peers have exchanged their version.

 Let's go to the code to see it in practice.
 In `net_processing` we have a function to process every message, called `PeerManagerImpl::ProcessMessage`.
 This function has a parameter called `msg_type`, we use it to check the message type (obviously).
 One of the message types is called "version", our node won't send any data until we receives this message.
 Let's see, in practice, how this function processes a "version" message.

 As every payload, the "version" one contains lots of informations.
 So, one of the first things we will do is ignoring the `addr_from`, according to [Wiki](https://en.bitcoin.it/wiki/Protocol_documentation#version), this field can be ignored - "It is used to be the network address of the node emitting this message, but most P2P implementations send 26 dummy bytes.
 The "services" field of the address would also be redundant with the second field of the version message."
 ```cpp
 vRecv.ignore(8); // Ignore the addrMe service bits sent by the peer
 ```

 After ignoring it, now it's time to check whether the connection is `inbound`.

-**Remember**: `inbound` they opened the connection to us, `outbound` we opened the connection to them.
+**Remember**: `inbound` they opened the connection with us, `outbound` we opened the connection with them.

 If the connection isn't `inbound`, we have to call `SetServices` to update the services related to that address.